There are no positions currently open at FMC.

 What are the specifics?

-These positions will work with a member of FMC’s core staff in the FMC headquarters in downtown Washington, DC (near the Farragut North/Farragut West Metro stations).
+These positions will work with a member of FMC’s core staff in the FMC headquarters in DC’s U Street Corridor, near the U Street Metro station.

 The hours are flexible, but we would like you to be in the office at least 15-20 hours per week sometime during 10 am - 6 pm on weekdays.

 What are you looking for in an intern?

 From policy or music industry majors to working musicians - our most successful interns are outgoing, vibrant and confident people with some relationship to, and passion for, the music industry.
 In addition, we look for the usual stuff: excellent writing skills, good email communication skills, attention to detail and working knowledge of MS Word, Excel and Internet skills are required.
 Knowledge of current events and policy issues that relate to the music industry are helpful, as is any other experience working in a not-for-profit office environment.

 Is there any compensation?

 All internships at FMC are unpaid, but opportunities to attend occasional concerts, mixers, meetings and hearings can occur.
 College credit is optional and encouraged.

 How do I apply?